astronomer/docs/learn/cloud-ide-tutorial.md

 Developing your pipelines has never been easier than using the Cloud IDE on Astro.

 This tutorial is Astro customers who want to create their first simple ML pipeline in the Cloud IDE.
+To explore Cloud IDE functionality, you will create a pipeline that runs a random forest model to predict dog breed intelligence and then schedule that pipeline on an Airflow deployment on Astro.

 After you complete this tutorial, you'll be able to: